Jeroenvos/BikeSharingDemand/Analysis Bike Sharing Demand.md

 I used the Random Forest algorithm for regression.
 The random forest automatically balances between the bias and variance (by averaging the decision trees) resulting in an optimal regression model (almost) without overfitting.
 I tested whether the Random Forest was suited for the bike demand dataset by cross validating.
 In the code below, the implementation of the Random Forest algorithm as well as the cross validation of the RF is explained.
-The R file can also be found in [this file](BikeSharingPrediction.R).
+The R script can also be found in [this file](BikeSharingPrediction.R).

 ```splus
 #Settings